KAS Supports Adoptees And Their Familiesfor Their Rights And Interests to be protected

 (Please bring the certificate and your ID on your visit day)

 □ Process of family search through DNA test

-consulates collect DNA samples from adoptee after checking the certificate from the adoptee and Ministry of Foreign Affairs.
+① Korean Embassies(Consulates) collect DNA samples from adoptee after checking the certificate from the adoptee and Ministry of Foreign Affairs.

-② Collected DNA sample will be delivered to the Korean
+② Collected DNA sample will be delivered to the Korean National Police Agency(NPA)

-comparison with the DNA data of families of missing children to the National
+③ NPA will update database and refers genetic test comparison with the DNA data of families of missing children to the National Forensic Service through NCRC.

-notify the test results to the adoptee and guide the adoptee to NCRC to receive
+⑤ When the DNA matching is finally confirmed, the Korean Embassy(Consulate) will notify the test result to the adoptee and guide the adoptee to NCRC to receive services for family reunion.

-⑥ NCRC will support the family reunion by providing interpretation
+⑥ NCRC will support the family reunion by providing interpretation and counseling service.

-<Family search process>
+<Birth Family search process>

 ※ NCRC also provides additional search methods for adoptees who are unable to locate their birth parents.